Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

-Leveraging multi-compartimental morphology combined with neuromodulation brings a new dimension for tuning neuronal responses.
-Neuromodulation-inspired mechanisms enable contextual cues to shape dendritic processing, and compartmental models can help highlight the role of neuromodulators in promoting dendritic and spine structural plasticity, where modifications in dendritic properties may be introduced through parameters including dendrite length, diameter, and branching.
+Combined with multi-compartmental morphology, neuromodulation brings a new dimension for tuning neuronal responses.
+Neuromodulation-inspired mechanisms allow contextual cues to shape dendritic processing, while compartmental models help highlight the role of neuromodulators in promoting dendritic and spine structural plasticity.
+Dendritic properties can be modified through parameters including dendrite length, diameter, and branching.

 \paragraph{Functional diversity} Heterogeneous neuronal dynamics is fundamental to biological systems \citep{fan_towards_2025, izhikevich_which_2004, kanari_objective_2019, markram_interneurons_2004, rich_loss_2022} and is frequently overlooked in DNNs.
 A study on ANNs leverages neuronal bias for multi-task learning through backward transfer, underscoring the importance of functional heterogeneity \citep{williams_expressivity_2024}.
-In SNNs, neuronal time-scale heterogeneity in LIF neurons enhances robustness \citep{perez-nieves_neural_2021}, while introducing a temporal hierarchy within the network improves performance \citep{moro_role_2024}.
-Another study employed evolutionary algorithms to investigate bursting parameter heterogeneity, allowing the network to solve spatio-temporal tasks \citep{habashy_adapting_2024}.
-Theoretical work with heterogeneous SNNs of Izhikevich neurons demonstrated that this diversity adapted network computations at the spiking level \citep{gast_neural_2024}, offering a potential mechanism by which neuromodulatory influences on neuronal dynamics could be implemented.
+In SNNs, neuronal timescale heterogeneity in leaky integrate-and-fire (LIF) neurons enhances robustness \citep{perez-nieves_neural_2021}, while a temporal hierarchy within the network leads to higher performance \citep{moro_role_2024}. \citep{habashy_adapting_2024} employed evolutionary algorithms to investigate bursting parameter heterogeneity, allowing the network to solve spatio-temporal tasks.
+Theoretical work with heterogeneous SNNs of Izhikevich neurons demonstrated that adaptive network computations was achieved at the spike level \citep{gast_neural_2024}, offering a mechanism by which neuromodulatory effects on neuronal dynamics could be implemented.